 Nutritional Profile Of Ice Cream

 Ice cream is one thing that most people eat for pleasure and not nutrition.
-Nonetheless, it contains a few nutrients that could be helpful in pregnancy.
+Nonetheless, it contains a few nutrients that could be helpful for maternal health.

 However, ice cream also contains cholesterol and should be eaten in moderation.